ozluna/World-House-Experience/README.md

 * Donate to the organisation from "Donate" button from any page.

 In the future
-* I will make the website live.
+* I will make the subscribtion option functional.
+* I will purchase the URL domain named "www.worldhouseexperience.com" or one similar to that.
 * There will be additional features such as getting feed back from users to provide better service.
 * I will create a user sign up for volunteers.
 * I will create more reliable way to collect donations.